 To learn more about services, please contact Elizabeth Warson at Elizabeth@healingpathwaysllc.com or (970) 222-4674.

-In general, per sessions fees for individual and family therapy are $120 for 60 min.
+In general, per session fee for individual (EMDR/art therapy/counseling) and family therapy (art therapy) is $120 for 60 min.
+Equine Facilitated Psychotherapy is a 60 min. session with one or two facilitators; the fee is $100/facilitator.
 Group therapy is a less expensive option at $50/90 min. session.
 We do not offer a reduced fee; however, when we have a graduate intern on site, the rate is $50/hour.
 Please note, these student-led sessions involve direct supervision from a licensed professional counselor.
 Art supplies and related materials are included in the stated fees.

 As an “out-of-network” provider for most insurance companies, we can provide you with an invoice with the proper billing information for you to submit to your insurance company.
 Reimbursement is not guaranteed and it is highly recommended that you contact your insurance company to inquire about their policy.
 Please note, we do not bill out-of-network insurance companies directly and payment is expected at the end of each session.
 We accept cash, check, and credit cards (Visa, Master Card, American Express, Discover, and PayPal).

-Please download and complete the linked forms in advance of our first meeting (please bring to your first appointment).
-You may also call (970) 222-4674 to request a hard copy of the intake packet.
+Please download and complete the linked forms in advance of our first meeting and bring to your first appointment.
+You may also call (970) 222-4674 to request a hard copy of the intake packet or email Elizabeth@healingpathwaysllc.com for electronic copies.
+Telehealth sessions will be consented electronically through our TherapyNotes database.
 We will review all forms verbally during our first session.
 You may sign the forms during our first session to ensure all your questions have been addressed.
-We will make copies on site for your purposes.
 Additional releases may be required.

-1. Disclosure Form for individual, couples, and family art psychotherapy (required)
+1. Disclosure_Form for individual and family therapy (required)

 Closed group sessions consist of 4 members and range from 4 to 8 weeks.
 The fee is $50/person/week and covers art supplies and related materials.